kyma-project/kyma/components/telemetry-operator/README.md

 - installs telemetry operator
 - Installs Telemetry fluent-bit daemon set with null output config

-After installing the telemetry operator its necessary to configure the telemetry fluent-bit  to push logs to the Loki (which is already present on the Kyma cluster)
+After installing the telemetry operator, it is necessary to configure the telemetry fluent-bit component to push logs to the Loki backend (which is already present on the Kyma cluster)

 ```bash
 kyma deploy --component logging --value global.telemetry.enabled=true
 ```

-The above command would additionally install a Logpipeline CR which would configure the telemetry fluent-bit to push logs to the Loki.
-After disabling the fluent-bit from logging chart we need delete the unneded resources
+The above command would additionally install a LogPipeline CR which would configure the telemetry-fluent-bit to push logs to the Loki.
+After disabling the fluent-bit from logging chart we need delete the unneeded resources

 ```bash
 kubectl delete daemonset -n kyma-system logging-fluent-bit